 Let’s return to the example of the Bluetooth speakers.
 If it had warned of the low battery status with a beeping tone instead of an announcement, would it be more ambiguous?
 No doubt.
 I would be on Google in an instant trying to describe the sound in a search query to figure out what it means.

 How do we then decide what sounds to use?
 Different types of sounds evoke different emotional responses and can be symbolically mapped to shared meanings that are easily identified.
-Named Earcons, they’re just like visual icons that are attributed meaning through time and exposure.
-The creation of sounds is ultimately the work of audio designers and they consider factors such as pitch, volume, and direction.
-In designing with audio, what experience designers need to consider is the user’s reaction to and understanding of these sounds and how sound can therefore add value to the user.
+Named Earcons, they’re just like visual icons that are attributed to meaning through time and exposure.
+The creation of sounds is ultimately the work of audio designers, and they consider factors such as pitch, volume, and direction.
+In designing with audio, what experience designers need to consider is the user’s reaction to and understanding of these sounds and how sound can, therefore, add value to the user.

 Products With Personality